-Especially for organizations related to critical national infrastructure, the risks are more broad and have a heavier impact, as we're talking about essential services delivered to the public and an interruption of any essential service, such as electricity distribution or water supply can be easilly imagined.
+Especially for organizations related to critical national infrastructure, the risks are broader and have a heavier impact, as we're talking about essential services delivered to the public and an interruption of any essential service, such as electricity distribution or water supply can be easily imagined.
 History has shown that these types of attacks are not fictional:

 Digital transformation should not be considered a facile modernism.
 It's a great enabler but there's a challenge in proper management of the new era of systems and processes.
 This challenge intensifies for 2 reasons: